0-5788719150923125/vtx/src/DESIGN.md

 discord:
   mention_any_frequency: 0.08
 ```
-To put your bot into debug mode (and log addition information about each message to the terminal):
+To put your bot into debug mode (and log additional information about each message to the terminal):
 ```yml
 discord:
   debug: True